Table of contents

 Activation

-It represents the time needed by an object to complete the task an is denoted by a thin rectangle whose top and bottom is associated with the start and end times respectively.
+It represents the time needed by an object to complete the task and is denoted by a thin rectangle whose top and bottom are associated with the start and end times, respectively.

 Messages